-What's the quickest way to separate salt and pepper with a plastic spoon?
+What's the quickest way to separate salt and pepper?
 Let static electricity do the work!
-Kids learn all about static electricity as they complete this fun and simple experiment.
-Even better, everything you need can be found lying around your kitchen.
+One of the classic static electricity experiments for kids, this salt and pepper separation demonstration will fascinate your child.
+Even better, everything you need can probably be found in your kitchen.

-> What You Need:
+What You Need:

 What You Do:

 - Help your child measure about a teaspoon of salt and a teaspoon of pepper.
 Then, have her use the spoon to mix them together as well as she can.